 Conference Information

-The 24th International Nuclear Graphite Specialists Meeting (INGSM-24) is inviting researchers, industry experts and early career scientists and engineers to join in discussion about ongoing research, challenges, and future directions for the use of graphite and related materials, such as carbon-carbon composites, matrix graphite in nuclear reactors.
-The meeting will include panel discussions, oral presentations, and poster presentations, covering contributions including modeling, experimental and theoretical studies.
+INGSM-24 is inviting researchers, industry experts and early career scientists and engineers to join in discussion about ongoing research, challenges, and future directions for the use of graphite and related materials, such as carbon-carbon composites and matrix graphite, in nuclear reactors.
+The meeting includes panel discussions, oral presentations, and poster presentations, with modeling, experimental and theoretical studies on the topic areas of

 - Irradiation damage, in-pile experiments